wxt-dev/wxt/packages/auto-icons/README.md

 ## Features

 - Generate extension icons with the correct sizes
-- Make the icon greyscale during development
+- Make the icon greyscale or include a visible overlay during development

 ## Usage